mroy31/pynetem/README.md

 ------------
 PyNetem has a special mode to emulate junos router.
 In the topology file, you need to use junos.<version> as node type.
-In this case, the configuration is saved as plain text (instead of complete img of the disk), thanks to the telnet connection.
+In this case, the configuration is saved as plain text (instead of complete img of the disk), thanks to a telnet connection.